fingerga/pipeline_project/README.md

 These reads can also be downloaded using wget:

     wget https://sra-pub-run-odp.s3.amazonaws.com/sra/<accession>/<accession>
-These commands were repeated for each sample, changing \<sample\> out for every SRA accession number.
+These commands were repeated for each sample, changing \<accession\> out for every SRA accession number.

 The full set of these reads were used to generate the Finger_PipelineReport.txt file included in the repo.